-28. Producers shall not commit any nuisance or do any act or thing which may be or become a source of danger, inconvenience and annoyance to the Operator, Council, the public or the owners or occupiers of neighbouring property.
-Producers are respectfully asked not to bring the market into disrepute.
+28. Traders shall not commit any nuisance or do any act or thing which may be or become a source of danger, inconvenience and annoyance to the Operator, Council, the public or the owners or occupiers of neighbouring property.
+Traders are respectfully asked not to bring the market into disrepute.
 Such actions can lead to disciplinary action resulting in a warning or even suspension from the market.

 Waste and Litter

-29. Producers must maintain their stall in a clean, tidy and sanitary condition at all times.
+29. Traders must maintain their stall in a clean, tidy and sanitary condition at all times.

-30. Every producer in the market shall cause the stall site allocated to them or passages adjoining such stall, whether used by them alone or in conjunction with any other person, to be properly swept from time to time as necessary during each day the pitch is in use.
+30. Every trader in the market shall cause the stall site allocated to them or passages adjoining such stall, whether used by them alone or in conjunction with any other person, to be properly swept from time to time as necessary during each day the pitch is in use.

 Local Produce Market Regulations 30/1/13 Page 2

 31. Any trade waste, customers waste left on or near the stall, boxes or other containers used for containing or transporting goods are to be removed by the trader at the end of the day and disposed of correctly.
 The litter bins or other businesses’ trade bins in the Town Centre are not to be used for the disposal of any trade waste or litter arising from the use of the market stall for the purpose of the market in the Carfax.

 32.Fees will be charged depending on the payment scheme as agreed.
-Producers shall book and pay for their selected package upon issue of an invoice and, in any event, at least a week in advance of the first trading day of the selected package.
+Traders shall book and pay for their selected package upon issue of an invoice and, in any event, at least a week in advance of the first trading day of the selected package.
 Prime pitches are defined as a ‘corner’ pitch, a pitch with 3 open sides and the pitches in the block outside Swan Walk.
-Invoices are payable by bank transfer, cash or other method as agreed between the Producer and the Market Operator.
+Invoices are payable by bank transfer, cash or other method as agreed between the trader and the Market Operator.
 Cleared funds must be received at least a week prior to the first booked trading day.
-Receipts will be issued.
+Receipts will be issued on request.